vjeantet/bitfan/README.md

 - [ ] codec support
 - [x] log to file
 - [x] plugins autodocumentation
-- [x] install logfan as a system daemon / service
+- [x] install bitfan as a system daemon / service
 - [x] list currently runnnung pipelines
 - [x] start new pipelines in a running instance
 - [x] stop a pipeline without stopping other